Hey, we're going to need a gorbasm update today, Mr. Mamon.

 The third and fourth stages are secret.

-Now, if uh if Israel's main objectives, a halt in the firing of missiles into Israel and a Lebanese government agreement to displace Hezbollah from the border area have not been achieved by the end of this week, ground troops will cross the border, according to the um the sources.
+Now, if Israel's main objectives, a halt in the firing of missiles into Israel and a Lebanese government agreement to displace Hezbollah from the border area, have not been achieved by the end of this week, ground troops will cross the border, according to the sources.

-I mean, that's if if Israel does that, then the world will know that they're the same old Israel are gonna fight this the way they've done so uh in the past.
+I mean, if Israel does that, then the world will know that they're the same old Israel.

 Jason in Norfolk, Virginia, it's your turn, sir.